GULP BAITS

 High Speed Reels

 Certain types of fishing require line to be recovered at a high rate.
-A ratio of 6.0.1 is often preferred when casting lures for species, such as tuna and wahoo.
+A ratio of 7.0.1 is often preferred when casting lures for species, such as tuna and wahoo.
 High speed reels have a combination of speed and power that's needed to land game fish.
 With spools that have a circumference of approximately 8 inches when filled with line, these reels have a recovery rate of 4 feet, or 1.33 yards of line with each turn of the handle.

 Two Speed Reels

-Accounts of big game fishing often describe instances where a swordfish or large blue fin tuna made a quick turn and headed toward the boat.
-This situation calls for rapidly recovering slack line in order to keep tension on the hook.
 The losses of big game fish as a result of suddenly slacked line most likely prompted the advent of two speed reels.
 The fisherman can change to a 6.0.1 gear ratio for high speed retrieve, recover the slack line and change back to the more powerful 3.0.1 setting with a flip of the selector lever located on the reel.